Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Introduction

 In the focusing case, we construct real-valued antiperiodic solutions through a different constrained minimization procedure, producing solutions that may or may not be constrained energy minimizers: see Proposition \ref{P:focusing_existence}.
 By applying our techniques developed for the defocusing case, we establish in Proposition \ref{P:focusing_nondegeneracy} the nondegeneracy of all of these waves \emph{independent} of whether they are constrained energy minimizers.
 As an application, we then characterize the stability of these waves in terms of variations of the $L^2$ norm with respect to an appropriate parameter: see Theorem \ref{T:focusing_orbital_stability} and Proposition \ref{P:focusing_instability}.

 \

 The outline of the paper is as follows.
 In Section \ref{S:existence} we use variational arguments to establish the existence of antiperiodic solutions of the profile equation \eqref{E:profile_equation} in the defocusing case.
-We then consider the nondegeneracy of these antiperiodic solutions in Section \ref{S:nondegeneracy}, followed by a proof of their orbital stability in Section \ref{S:stability_of_minimizers}.
+Our main existence result is Proposition \ref{P:min}.
+Section \ref{S:nondegeneracy} is devoted to the proof of our main technical result Proposition \ref{P:nondegeneracy}, which establishes the nondegeneracy of the real-valued, antiperiodic solutions constructed in Section \ref{S:existence}.
+As discussed above, the proof of Proposition \ref{P:nondegeneracy} hinges on the development of an antiperiodic ground state theory for fractional Schr\"odinger operators (see Theorem \ref{T:ground} and Proposition \ref{P:gsordering}), as well as the development of an antiperiodic oscillation, i.e. Sturm-Liouville type, theory (see Lemma \ref{L:oscillation}).
+With the nondegeneracy result Proposition \ref{P:nondegeneracy} established, we then prove the nonlinear orbital stability of these real-valued, antiperiodic waves in Section \ref{S:stability_of_minimizers}: see Theorem \ref{T:orbital_stability} for a precise statement of this stability result.
 Finally, in Section \ref{S:focusing_case} we discuss an extension of our work to the focusing case.
 Appendix \ref{A:Polya} contains proofs of the relevant rearrangement inequalities used in the development of the antiperiodic ground state theory used in Section \ref{S:nondegeneracy}.